 We are one of the world's largest chemical companies as measured by revenue.
 Our business has highly integrated, world-class chemical facilities and production technologies.
 We have leading global market positions for a majority of our key products and a strong and stable customer base.
-We operate 33 manufacturing sites in six countries throughout the world.
+We operate 34 manufacturing sites in seven countries throughout the world.
 We are led by a highly experienced management team with, on a combined basis, over 100 years of experience in the chemical industry.
-As of December 31, 2021, our total chemical production capacity was approximately 23,100 kta, of which 55% was in Europe and 45% was in North America.
+As of December 31, 2023, our total chemical production capacity was approximately 25,000 kta, of which 53% was in Europe, 43% was in North America and 4% was in Asia.